-I left home early in my childhood by today’s standards, before my fifth birthday.
-Mary Tudor reigned, aided by her new Spanish husband.
+I left home early by today’s standards– before my fifth birthday.
+King Edward VI, my royal namesake, was dead.
+His half-sister Mary reigned, with the support of her new Spanish husband.
 Mary’s efforts to bring Counter-Reformation to England meant that my father, as ranking nobleman in Essex and a lord justice and lieutenant, had a share of duties in the arraignment of accused Protestants in the county.
-Once formally charged, they were transported to London for examination by Mary’s home-grown Inquisitor, Bishop Edmund Bonner.
-Few recanted.
-Those who didn’t, condemned as heretics, were returned home for execution, their dreadful punishment also the Crown’s message to sympathetic friends and neighbours.
+Once charged, they were taken to London for examination by Mary’s home-grown Inquisitor, Bishop Edmund Bonner.
+Those who didn’t recant were condemned as heretics, then transported back home for execution by burning.
+Their dreadful punishment was the Crown’s message to sympathetic friends and neighbours.

-Many reformed believers in Essex were unwilling to re-embrace Rome.
-My father was under tremendous stress: whatever his personal ideology, he was no zealot.
-He knew these people, their families.
+Many reformed believers in Essex refused to re-embrace Rome.
+My father was under tremendous pressure: whatever his private beliefs, he was no zealot.
+He knew these people, knew their families.
 He was their lord, and good lordship meant service and care, not arrest and death.
 John Foxe documents sixteen Essex martyrs charged by the Earle of Oxforde.
 Thomas Hawkes, the first of these to face the fire, had been a retainer in my father’s own personal service.
-Please read Thomas Hawkes, The Martyr I Almost Knew, also posted today, for more about this man.
+Please read Thomas Hawkes, The Martyr I Almost Knew, also posted today, for more about this remarkable man.

 Marian persecutions aside, it wasn’t that unusual for children of my rank and station to leave home early for tutoring elsewhere.
 I was precocious, and it was time to start filling my head with whatever it would hold.

 I know he enjoyed schooling me.
-He called me mea spongiola, his little sponge.
+He called me mea spongiola, ‘my little sponge’.
 Later he awarded me a cognomen, Eduardus Verus Spongiosus.
 It sounds silly now but when I was a boy of seven I was proud of that name, and nothing made me happier than pleasing Sir Thomas in my studies.
-My only failures at absorption tended to involve the subject of economics.
+My only failures at absorption involved lessons in economics.
 [Go ahead, I’ll wait.]
-He’d stray onto bugbears like the inflationary effects of debasing the coinage, or taxing the domestic manufacture of woollen cloth.
+He’d digress into bugbear topics like the inflationary effects of debasing the coinage, or taxing the domestic manufacture of woollen cloth.
 I’d do my best to look attentive while I scribbled all the rhymes I could think of for gold, or adjectives describing sheep.

-Due to the doings at home I didn’t see my parents often.
-It was also a long trip back to Essex, the M25 being several centuries from completion, although less congested.
-Sir Thomas kept me busy, and when he wasn’t home his books did.
-Here are a few now at Queens’ College, Cambridge, where part of his library went at his death.
-I recognise Ziegler’s Terræ Sanctæ in the middle.
-The text was full of inscrutable place-names and lists of latitude and longitude figures, but I happily absorbed the tabulæ at the end, maps of the holy lands and Schondia (Scandinavia).
+Due to the doings in Essex I didn’t see home or my parents often.
+It was also a long trip back, the M25 being several centuries from completion, though less congested.
+Sir Thomas kept me busy, and when he wasn’t home his books served as deputies.
+Here are a few of them now at Queens’ College, Cambridge, where part of his library went at his death.
+I see Ziegler’s Terræ Sanctæ in the middle.
+The text was full of inscrutable place-names and tables of latitude and longitude, but I happily absorbed the tabulæ at the end, maps of the holy lands and Schondia (Scandinavia).
 I spent a lot of time with my nose in the back of that book.

 photo: Queens’ Old Library, Cambridge

 Sir Thomas forbade all fire in his library, so with my schoolboy’s wit I dubbed the room Alexandria.
-If you wanted to read at night you took your candle and book elsewhere, to protect the rest.
-But if you didn’t return your choice to its proper place on the shelves, God spare you because Sir Thomas wouldn’t.
+If you wanted to read at night you took your book and candle elsewhere, to protect the others.
+But God spare you because Sir Thomas wouldn’t, if you didn’t return your choice to its proper place on the shelves.
 For years after I left his care, his books would appear in my dreams.
 I used his filing system in my own library.

-Here’s the point of all this backstory.
-After Elizabeth’s accession it would have been imperative for my father to show all of Essex his support for the new queen, after what he had been doing, however reluctantly, for the old one.
-He needed to put the previous four years completely behind him.
-Rehabilitate his optics.
+Here’s the reason for all of this background: after Elizabeth’s accession it would have been imperative for my father to show all of Essex his enthusiastic support for the new queen, after what he had done, however reluctantly, for the old one.
+He needed to put the previous four years completely behind him, rehabilitate his optics.
 Pronto.

 At this stage in her life, Elizabeth was known for her elegant but plain mode of dress.
 Rich, not gaudy.
 Little colour, little trim.
 She was no Puritan, but she didn’t mind looking like one when it suited her purpose.
-This style not only accentuated her slim figure and Tudor-red tresses, it also heightened the contrast with short, frumpy Mary, who had favoured elaborate, unflattering gowns overladen with jewelry and gewgaws.
-Mary was her own early warning system: from two rooms away you could hear her rattling.
+This style not only accentuated her slim figure and Tudor-red tresses, it also heightened the contrast with short, frumpy Mary, who had favoured elaborate, unflattering gowns overladen with jewellery and gewgaws.
+Mary was her own early warning system: from two rooms away you could hear her rattling as she approached.

 Once Elizabeth was on the throne, her black-and-white fashions and lack of bling became a political statement.
 Protestant partisans out from cover and anyone with a recent past to disavow all wanted to be seen in their Team Elizabeth home kit.
 Tailors with fast needles never had it so good.